The Maurice and Vivienne Wohl Society

 JDC’s Margolis Society is named for Laura Margolis, JDC’s first female Country Director and fearless guardian of the Jewish people, whose illustrious career spanned three continents and four decades, touching tens of thousands of lives.
 The Laura Margolis Society recognizes individuals, families, and foundations who demonstrate the same tenacity and generosity of spirit that characterized this remarkable woman.

-Joining JDC’s World War II relief efforts in 1939, Laura Margolis traveled the world, caring for the most vulnerable at a time of extraordinary danger to the Jewish people.
-Margolis negotiated with authoritarian regimes, worked at times from hospital beds, crossed military lines, and smuggled life-saving supplies into concentration camps.
-She created critical support systems in Havana, Lisbon, Barcelona, Brussels, Stockholm, and Paris, where she was ultimately appointed JDC’s France Country Director in 1946.
+Joining JDC’s World War II relief efforts in 1939, Laura Margolis traveled the world, creating critical support systems in Havana, Lisbon, Barcelona, Brussels, Stockholm, and Paris, where she was ultimately appointed JDC’s Country Director of France in 1946.
 Laura Margolis’s courage left an indelible mark on the Jewish world – especially as the guardian angel of European Jews who found refuge in Shanghai during the Holocaust – and her selfless service reverberates to this day.

-JDC honors members of The Laura Margolis Society with an inscription on JDC’s Recognition Societies Wall in Jerusalem, and presents them with JDC’s Rescue and Relief Setting award, a commemorative replica of the serving bowl and tray with which Margolis helped sustain the more than 20,000 Jewish refugees in Shanghai in 1942.
+JDC honors members of The Laura Margolis Society with an inscription on The Laura Margolis & Jacob H. Schiff Societies Wall in Jerusalem, and presents them with JDC’s Rescue and Relief Setting, a commemorative replica of the serving bowl and tray with which Margolis helped sustain the more than 20,000 Jewish refugees in Shanghai in 1942.

 "I WAS ALWAYS REACTING TO CHALLENGES TO DO SOMETHING DIFFERENT, SOMETHING NEW."